 must be on a resource with access to the same VPC network as the

 instance.
-If the instance has both IP types enabled, the proxy will default to
+If the instance has both IP types enabled, the Cloud SQL Auth proxy defaults to

 using the public IP.
-To ensure it is using private IP, the user needs to pass
+To ensure it's using private IP, you need to pass

-Peering.
-However, you do not create the VPC Network Peering explicitly, because
+VPC Network Peering.
+However, you don't create the VPC Network Peering

-the peering is internal to Google Cloud.
-After you create the private
+explicitly, because the peering is internal to Google Cloud.
+After you

 remove the private connection.